Martin-Bohring/PowerfulTestingStrategies/slides/index.md

 - data-background: images/Blackboard.jpg

-### Different views on testing
+### There are different views on testing

-- Developers view on testing
+- The developers view on testing
-- Testers view on testing
+- The testers view on testing
 - Standards view on testing (ISO IEC 90003)
 - Agile view on testing
 - Modern view on testing